-Major developments (development of 10 or more dwellings and other developments with a floor space of 1,000m2 or more) will be required to submit a drainage scheme to show the site drainage can be adequately dealt with.
-The proposed drainage scheme will be required to incorporate SuDS unless it can be demonstrated that it would be inappropriate.
+Developers will be required to submit drainage details for consideration by the Council, in consultation with the Environment Agency and Northumbrian Water Ltd, to ensure adequate management of foul and surface water flows.
+Major developments (development of 10 or more dwellings and other developments with a floor space of 1,000m2 or more) will be required to incorporate SuDS unless it can be demonstrated that it would be inappropriate.